Jinwooooo/jinwooooo-blog/_posts/2018-10-03-browndust-arena-formation-2-row-variation-extension-(3row).md

 ---

 **(2019 May Update)**
 Note that the unit mentioned in this posts are somewhat outdated.
 I've added ***(Updates)*** on completely wrong evaluations.
-However, I am not willing to periodically update the post, so please try to understand and take away the abstract idea and concept of the 2 Row Variation.
+However, I am not willing to periodically update the post, so please try to understand and take away the abstract idea and concept of the 3 Row Power Formation.

 ---